xamarin/dev-days-labs/HandsOnLab/README.md

 ```

 ### Compile & Run
-Now, we should be all set to compile, and run just like before!
+Now, we should be all set to compile and run just like before!

 ## Connect to Azure Mobile Apps

-Of course being able grab data from a RESTful end point is great, but what about a full backed, this is where Azure Mobile Apps comes in.
-Let's upgrade our application to use Azure Mobile Apps backend.
+Of course being able grab data from a RESTful end point is great, but what about a full back end?
+This is where Azure Mobile Apps comes in.
+Let's upgrade our application to use an Azure Mobile Apps back end.

 Head to [http://portal.azure.com](http://portal.azure.com) and register for an account.

-Once you are in the portal select the **+ New** button and search for **mobile apps** and you will see the results as follows, and we want to select **Mobile Apps Quickstart**
+Once you are in the portal select the **+ New** button and search for **mobile apps** and you will see the results as shown below.
+Select **Mobile Apps Quickstart**

 ![Quickstart](http://content.screencast.com/users/JamesMontemagno/folders/Jing/media/c2894f06-c688-43ad-b812-6384b34c5cb0/2016-07-11_1546.png)